-The Global Positioning System is a constellation of orbiting satellites that provides navigation data to military and civilian users all over the world.
+The Global Positioning System is a constellation of orbiting satellites that provides position, navigation, and timing data to military and civilian users globally.
 The system is operated and controlled by the 50th Space Wing, located at Schriever Air Force Base, Colo.

 GPS satellites orbit the earth every 12 hours, emitting continuous navigation signals.
-With the proper equipment, users can receive these signals to calculate time, location and velocity.
+With the proper equipment, users can receive at least four satellite signals to calculate time, location and velocity.
 The signals are so accurate, time can be figured to within a millionth of a second, velocity within a fraction of a mile per hour and location to within 100 feet.
-Receivers have been developed for use in spacecraft, aircraft, ships and land vehicles, precision munitions, as well as for hand carrying.
+Receivers have been developed for use in spacecraft, aircraft, ships, land vehicles, and precision-guided munitions, as well as for hand carrying.

 · Passive all-weather operations